luttinno/rsschool-cv/cv.md

 ---

 ## Summary
 My name is Luka Grdzelishvili, 27 years old, living in Rustavi, Gerogia.
 My first meet to programing was when I studied in university, I was mathematic facultet and had not many time for programing, but I was attracted codding and I always tried to learn programing independently.
-I am social person, can work in team, I can easely solve problems in stresfull situation
+I am social person, can work in team, I can easely solve problems in stresfull situation.

 ---